Świeradów-Zdrój: History

 A century later the land owners of the Schaffgotsch noble family established a special commission to gather scientific evidence and describe the healing effects of the Świeradów waters.
 The commission settled that the water “…agitates appetite, inhibits vomiting, eases anxiety states, stomach and liver illnesses”.
 The health resort started to develop in 1768 when the owners of land built the first spa house.
 The peak of health resort development occurred in the 1920s.
 Direct railway connection to Mirsk (then Friedeberg) operating since 1909 opened Świeradów to the world and contributed to full prosperity of the spa town.

-Annexed by Kingdom of Prussia in the 18th century, from 1816 to 1945 the settlement belonged to the Löwenberg in Schlesien district (German: Landkreis Löwenberg in Schlessien).
+Annexed by Kingdom of Prussia in the 18th century, from 1816 to 1945 the settlement belonged to the Löwenberg in Schlesien district.

 In 1945 Bad Flinsberg was occupied by the Red Army and its German population expelled.
 As part of the Republic of Poland, the health resort resumed its activity on 26 May 1946. Świeradów was also granted town rights in 1946.
 The town was repopulated by Poles, most of whom were expelled from former eastern Poland annexed by the Soviet Union.
 Its town limits were expanded in 1973, by incorporating the neighbouring village of Czerniawa-Zdrój as a new district.